AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 Note that, since our encodings are all in ℕ, all functorial maps will turn functions ℕ → ℕ into different functions from ℕ → ℕ.

 What the hylomorphism does is unfold and then fold an intermediate data structure for computing a value.
-Since F[ℕ] ≅ ℕ, we can pick literally any function ℕ → ℕ as an algebra or coalgebra and it will produce a coherent (though, not necessarily meaningful) program.
+Since F[ℕ] ≅ ℕ, we can pick literally any function ℕ → ℕ as an algebra or coalgebra and it will produce a coherent (though, not necessarily useful) program.
 For example, the following program

 ```mathematica
 hylo[BinTreeFMap, #^2 &, Floor[Sqrt[#]] &][2532345]